WebQx/webqx/README.md

 #
 # 🌐 WebQX™:  Healthcare Platform
-Empowering Patients and Supporting Providers with free access to Medically Underserved Populations around the Globe
+Empowering Patients and Supporting Providers .
+Free access for Medically Underserved Populations around the Globe

 ## 🚀 Overview
 WebQX™ is a comprehensive modular healthcare stack designed to empower both patients and providers across 12 core medical specialties, including Primary Care, Psychiatry, Radiology, Pediatrics, Oncology, Cardiology, and more.
 Our platform champions multilingual support, health equity, and enhanced health literacy to ensure accessible care for diverse global communities.